 He has written five widely praised books, lectured to enthusiastic responses at 500 colleges and universities around the country--including Harvard, Stanford, Chicago, Michigan, MIT, Yale, Cornell, Wisconsin, and Columbia--and been a lead speaker at numerous conferences including the National Education Association, American Society on Aging, national Points of Light conference, Education Commission of the States, National Youth Leadership Council, American College Personnel Association, Campus Compact’s Presidential Summit, the American Association of Colleges & Universities, a national conference on race and ethnicity on campus, the company meeting of Patagonia Corp., the Unitarian General Assembly, and TedX conferences in Calgary Alberta and Athens, Greece.
 Loeb was the first speaker chosen for a New School lecture series called Engaged Lives, "in which exceptional graduates of our programs will share their stories."

 In 2008 Loeb founded and coordinated the Campus Election Engagement Project, a non-partisan effort which helps colleges and universities engage their students with the election.
-By 2018 the project worked with 400 schools with a total enrollment of 4.7 million students.
+By time Paul left to return to writing in 2020 the project was working with over 600 schools with a total enrollment of 6.4 million students.
 The US Department of Education invited him as a participant in their 2011 roundtable on promoting civic engagement in higher education.

 Born in California in l952, Loeb attended Stanford University and New York's New School for Social Research, and worked in both places to end the Vietnam War.
 Loeb has written for a range of publications including the New York Times, Washington Post, USA Today, AARP Bulletin, Los Angeles Times, Boston Globe, Psychology Today, Christian Science Monitor, Chronicle of Higher Education, InsideHigherEd, The Nation, Village Voice, Huffington Post, Utne Reader, Redbook, Parents Magazine, Mother Jones, Sojourners, Technology Review, Atlanta Journal-Constitution, Baltimore Sun, Cleveland Plain Dealer, Detroit News, San Francisco Chronicle, St Louis Post-Dispatch, Tampa Tribune, Academe, National Catholic Reporter, Teaching Tolerance, Inside Higher Ed, Salon, International Herald Tribune, and Knight-Ridder News Service.